byungki-mun/Byungki-mun.github.io/_publications/2015-10-01-paper-title-number-3.md

 excerpt: >
   Using online job vacancy data, I study how the dramatic local employment shock due to the pandemic changed labor demand and how the COVID-19 pandemic differs from the impact of the Great Recession on the labor market.
-This abstract highlights key findings.
+I find that the downskilling of education and experience requirements during the pandemic sharply contrasts with persistent upskilling after the Great Recession.
 paperurl: "http://academicpages.github.io/files/paper3.pdf"
 date: 2022-05-01
 ---